Last updated: 5/12/2020

 City of Northglenn facilities are closed to the public until further notice.
 Details here.

 The City will follow State of Colorado and Tri-County Health Department public health orders and recommendations regarding closures, events/activities, and conducting business.
-As of 3/26/20 a Stay-At-Home order is in effect.
+As of 5/9/20 Safer at Home order is in effect.
 Please see below for specific questions and links.

 - Following State of Colorado and Tri-County Health Department public health orders and recommendations and encouraging residents to do the same